Effective and Integrated ERP system for Manufacturing Industries

 - Bulk delivery ‘Put-away’.
 When a ship docks, the receiving team can be overwhelmed by the number of containers to unpack and require a variable lead time to handle.
-With a suitable ERP system, these issues can be accounted and managed effectively.
+With a suitable ERP system, these issues can be accounted for and managed effectively.

 - Incorrect input of labels and bins by store staffs.
 An error in this area will result in inefficiency caused by stock investigation and delayed production.

 - When stocks are returned, there has to be a reason to return the stocks.
-It will allocate where in the system the return of stock will be recorded.
+It will allocate wherein the system the return of stock will be recorded.
 If the stock is quarantined for checking, should it be ‘return to supplier’ or be placed back into regular stock?
 An efficient inventory management will have sorted out the flow of inventory to ensure data and stock are properly managed.

 - Controlling packaging planning is vital to any manufacturing business.
 Sometimes finished goods are being placed in a holding area while waiting for the packaging and labels.
 It is highly inefficient and detrimental if the goods are perishable.

-- Inter-warehouse transfers have to be carefully managed as stocks have to be accountable even while in movement.
+- Inter-warehouse transfers have to be carefully managed as stocks have to be accountable even while in movements.
 If the move takes more than a few hours, it will be beneficial to have ‘stock in transfer’ warehouse location.

 A comprehensive ERP system is able to produce daily stocktaking sheets and interface with the portable barcode reader for a rapid stock taking.
 Metering systems and flow gauges for bulk materials can sometimes be directly connected to the ERP.
 It is important to ensure that these meters and gauges are checked and calibrated regularly.

-- Some manufacturing companies record completions on various stage of production using the batch completion sheets or automated counters.
+- Some manufacturing companies record completions on various stages of production using the batch completion sheets or automated counters.
 An efficient ERP should be able to record information from faulty component batches and trigger the appropriate re-ordering and component suspension.